Updated May 2025

 Key Observations:

-1. First-attempt candidates consistently perform better than the overall SQE1 pass rate.
+1. First-attempt candidates consistently perform better than the overall SQE1 success rate.

-2. The difference in performance has increased slightly over time, with first-attempt candidates in January 2024 outperforming the overall pass rate by 3 percentage points.
+2. The difference in performance has increased slightly over time, with first-attempt candidates in July 2024 and January 2025 outperforming the overall SQE1 pass rate by 4 percentage points.

 Average FLK1 Scores (2021 – 2023)